Country Women's Association

 The Country Women's Association (CWA) is a women's organisation in Australia, which seeks to advance interests of women, families, and communities in Australia, especially those in rural, regional, and remote areas.

 It comprises seven independent State and Territory Associations.
-Historically there was an national coordinating body, but this was discontinued in 2022 due to the availability of other communication mechanisms.
+Historically there was a national coordinating body, but this was discontinued in 2022 due to the availability of other communication mechanisms.

 History

+Origin

-The first Country Women's Association in Australia was formed on 20 April 1922 at a bushwomen's conference held in Sydney, to coincide with the Sydney Royal Easter Show.
-The three-day conference was organised by a committee formed by The Sydney Stock and Station Journal women's editor, Florence Gordon, with support from her newspaper and Sydney politician Dr Richard Arthur, who first conceived the idea of the conference in 1919 because of growing concerns about the poor quality of life and limited services available to women and children living in the country.
-The organising committee was chaired by Grace Emily Munro of Keera cattle station, who was elected founding President of what became the Country Women's Association of New South Wales.
+The first Country Women's Association in Australia was formed on 20 April 1922 at the bushwomen's conference held in Sydney, that coincided with the Sydney Royal Easter Show.

+The three-day conference (18–21 April 1922) was organised by a committee formed by the women's editor of The Sydney Stock and Station Journal, Florence Mary White Gordon (1860–1928), with the support of her newspaper, and, also, with the support of the Sydney social reformer, medical practitioner, and Member of the NSW Legislative Assembly, Dr. Richard Arthur.
+Arthur had first conceived the idea of the conference in 1919, because of his growing concerns about the poor quality of life and limited services available to women and children living in the country.

+The conference was conducted under the patronage of Dame Margaret Davidson, wife of the Governor of New South Wales who, accompanied by Helena Violet Alice Fraser (1874–1949), the Countess of Stradbroke, wife of the Governor of Victoria, opened the conference's proceedings on 18 April 1922 and was chaired by Grace Emily Munro of Keera cattle station, Bingara, New South Wales, who was subsequently elected founding President of what became the Country Women's Association of New South Wales.

+Growth

 The Queensland Country Women's Association (QCWA) was formed five months later, in August 1922, at another bushwomen's conference held in Brisbane.
 Its founding president was Ruth Fairfax, who played a remarkable role in the development of the CWA in both Queensland and NSW, and the Associated Country Women of the World.
 The Country Women's Association of Western Australia followed in 1924.
 South Australia followed in 1926, initially as the "Burra Country Women's Service Association" with Mary Jane Warnes as its founder and first President.
 A metropolitan branch was formed in Adelaide in 1928.
 The CWA of Victoria was formed in 1928, and the first branch in the Northern Territory was created in 1933, with the CWA of Tasmania following in 1936.

+Social and economic contributions

 During the depression years, the CWA helped those in need with food and clothing parcels.
 During World War II, CWA played a significant role in supporting the war effort, establishing a reputation for being reliable at a time of national crisis.
 Members made tens of thousands of camouflage nets and sheepskin vests for the military, reconditioned uniforms, knitted and baked comforts for the troops, catered for troop trains and recreation huts, and established the first Servicewomen's Club in Sydney.
 In Sydney, they supplied volunteers on Mondays at the St Andrew's Cathedral recreation hut.
-In 1992, the CWA of Australia was awarded the RSL Anzac Peace Prize in recognition of their outstanding effort in promoting international understanding and contributing to world peace in accordance with best traditions exemplified by the ANZAC spirit.